N3MI-DG/KNOMI/README.md

 Tool changes are recognised and animation plays if docked or selected<br/>
 <img src="/images/dock.gif" width=250/>

+Knomi devices paired to inactive tool heads display print progress similar to stock while printing.
+The same algorithm as KlipperScreen is now used to determine print progress.

 ### Changes required to config
 Tool ID has changed to Tool Number.
 Enter only the integer of the tool you want to pair with Knomi<br/>
 <img src="/images/config.png" width=500/>